September Newsletter Breaks Down new Mortgage Servicing Comparison Chart

 Too Many Choices: Navigating the Mortgage Servicing Maze

 Constantly flipping through various code sections, official guidance, consent judgments exhibits, and toggling through 20-odd statutes online can be overwhelming and frustrating.
 And yet, advocates representing homeowners facing foreclosure must navigate at least three sources of law and regulations to effectively evaluate potential claims, develop pleadings, and negotiate with servicers.
 The HBOR Collaborative has therefore developed a comprehensive chart that compares these laws and regulations side by side.
 Ideally, this chart will clarify the CFPB mortgage servicing rules, HBOR, and the National Mortgage Settlement –and how these laws interact—and help California advocates more effectively (and quickly) employ these important tools on behalf of borrowers.

 Sources of law & regulation

 Created by the Dodd-Frank Act, the Consumer Financial Protection Bureau’s (CFPB) new mortgage servicing rules add to and amend the existing federal framework provided by the Real Estate Settlement and Procedures Act (RESPA) and the Truth in Lending Act (TILA), and became effective January 10, 2014.
 These are federal regulations and apply nationally.
 California’s Homeowner Bill of Rights (HBOR), by comparison, is state law and only applicable to California residences.
-Finally, the chart includes the National Mortgage Settlement (NMS) servicing rules, which are not creatures of state or federal law, but derive instead from a court settlement between 49 state attorneys general and five of the country’s largest mortgage servicers.
+Finally, the chart includes the National Mortgage Settlement (NMS) servicing rules, which are not creatures of state or federal law, but derive instead from a court settlement between 49 state attorneys general and five of the country’s largest mortgage servicers and the use of a Los Angeles Mortgage Broker is also helpful for dealing with mortgages.
 The chart cites to the exhibits attached to the consent judgments that came from this settlement.